Tech-Dex/cinekami-server/README.md

 - Valkey is used only for caching; PostgreSQL is the source of truth
 - TMDb sync runs weekly; the app seeds current-month movies on startup if the table is empty (with TMDB_API_KEY set)

+## AI Assistance
+This code was heavily assisted by GitHub Copilot Agent and GPT-5 mini for boilerplate.
+I wanted to explore the concept of "vibecoding".